Common Personal Injury Questions and Answers

 - What are wrongful death claims?

-Whatever questions you might have, no matter how simple or complicated they might seem, make sure you contact Bretz & Young in Hutchinson, Salina and Wichita as soon as possible if you were injured or you lost a loved one because of negligence.
+Whatever questions you might have, no matter how simple or complicated they might seem, make sure you contact Bretz & Young in Hutchinson, Salina, Wichita, Garden City, and Dodge City as soon as possible if you were injured or you lost a loved one because of negligence.
 We are honored to be able to provide people with useful information they can use to make smart legal decisions.

 There is no set dollar amount for the value of your personal injury case.
 Some cases can be worth millions, especially when you take into account the true cost of an accident.
 This includes not just short-term medical expenses, but also recovering lost income, lost future income, physical therapy, pain and suffering and more.
 To get started with finding out the value of your claim, call us or complete the case evaluation form on this page.
 Tell us what happened to you.
 We want to help.